-To be fair, we don’t really gravitate to these sort of areas any more, we tend to avoid the loud tourist bits.
+To be fair, we don’t really gravitate to these sorts of areas anymore.
+We tend to avoid the loud tourist bits.

-We end up going into a bar to get a cocktail each – they are on special (Happy Hour) & were utter shit!
+We ended up going into a bar to get a cocktail each – they were on special (Happy Hour) & were utter shit!

 We didn’t stick around for long.